mzazon/awesome-cloud-projects/gcp/real-time-iot-data-processing-iot-core-dataprep/real-time-iot-data-processing-iot-core-dataprep.md

 ## Prerequisites

 1. Google Cloud account with billing enabled and Owner permissions
-2. gcloud CLI v2.400.0+ installed and configured (or Cloud Shell)
+2. gcloud CLI v2.450.0+ installed and configured (or Cloud Shell)
 3. Basic understanding of IoT protocols (MQTT) and data analytics concepts
-4. Python 3.7+ for device simulation scripts
+4. Python 3.8+ for device simulation scripts
 5. Estimated cost: $15-25 for running this recipe (Cloud IoT Core, Pub/Sub, Dataflow, BigQuery)

-> **Note**: Cloud IoT Core is transitioning to partner solutions.
-For production use, consider [Google's recommended IoT partners](https://cloud.google.com/iot-core/docs/how-to/devices).
-This recipe uses Cloud IoT Core for educational purposes.
+> **Warning**: Cloud IoT Core was deprecated on August 16, 2023.
+This recipe is provided for educational purposes to demonstrate IoT data processing patterns.
+For production use, consider [Google's recommended IoT partners](https://cloud.google.com/iot-core/docs/how-to/devices) or alternative MQTT brokers like Cloud Run with Mosquitto.

 ## Preparation